LØLØ: Career

-March 2023 saw the release of a new single, "5, 6, 7, 8", a collaboration with Travis Mills' band Girlfriends, with production by John Feldmann, The Futuristics, and Brock.
+In March 2023, she released "5, 6, 7, 8", a collaboration with Travis Mills' band Girlfriends, with production by John Feldmann, The Futuristics, and Brock.
 She was announced to perform at that spring's Slam Dunk Festival in May.
 In July, she released a new single, "hot girls in hell", and embarked on a fall US tour supporting Boys Like Girls, State Champs, and the Summer Set on the former's Speaking Our Language Tour.
-Mandel also planned to tour the UK and Europe with Against the Current.

 She released two more singles, "faceplant" and the acoustic song "*snow in berlin*", before the year's end.

-In January 2024, she was included on Kerrang!s "The Sound of 2024" list of "new artists redefining alternative music".
+In January 2024, she was included on "The Sound of 2024" list of "new artists redefining alternative music" by Kerrang!.
 That same month, she released the single "2 of us".
 Another single, "poser" was released the following month.

 In April 2024, she released her single "u & the tinman".
 She later released her debut album Falling for Robots and Wishing I Was One in June 2024.

-LØLØ joined Jxdn's When the Music Stops Tour in July 2024 and the All Your Friends Fest in August 2024.

 In September 2024, LØLØ covered "Let It Go" for A Whole New Sound, a compilation album featuring pop-punk covers of songs from classic Disney films.

-In October 2024, LØLØ commenced her first headline tour ‘U Tour Me On’ beginning in the UK and playing throughout Europe before concluding in November.
-The tour continued in February for a month through March 2025 with stops throughout the United States and Toronto, Canada.
-Additional stops in Europe were added for Zurich, Switzerland and Milan, Italy in June 2025.

-In August and September 2025 LØLØ opened for Simple Plan's "Bigger Than You Think" tour.
+In February 2025, she released the deluxe edition of falling for robots and wishing i was one (deluxe).

+Her second full album, god forbid a girl spits out her feelings!, was released in April 2026.

 Artistry

 Mandel's music has been described as alternative pop, indie pop, alternative rock, pop rock, pop-punk, grunge, bedroom pop, and bubblegum pop.
 Her sound has been compared to Green Day, Avril Lavigne, Paramore, Renforshort, Charlotte Sands, Upsahl, Wens, Liz Lokre, and BRDGS.

-Mandel herself has cited Green Day, Avril Lavigne, Simple Plan, Weezer, Hilary Duff, Taylor Swift, Julia Michaels, Alanis Morissette, Boygenius, and Broadway musicals as inspirations.
+Mandel has cited Green Day, Avril Lavigne, Simple Plan, Weezer, Hilary Duff, Taylor Swift, Julia Michaels, Alanis Morissette, Boygenius, and Broadway musicals as inspirations.

 In regards to her genre, Mandel has said, "I feel like I have a couple of different sides to me — one being upbeat, like pop rock, and another one being more singer-songwriter-y, and I try to get both of those elements in my songs. [...]
 Everyone always calls it pop punk, when I don't think that it's pop punk at all.
 But I'm like, you know what?
 Call my music whatever you want."
 She has described her music as "psychotically sentimental".